top of page

 • Certain ethnic and cultural factors

-• Secondary gain (getting rewarded for illness behavior)
+• Secondary gain (getting rewarded for being disabled by pain)

 • Marital problems